-Do you need a business tax extension loan to pay taxes by the October 15th, 2020 deadline and haven’t come up with the funds?
+Do you need a business tax extension loan to pay taxes by an extension date and haven’t come up with the funds?
 The tax deadline is next week!

 Leverage the assets or cash flow of your business to pay the amount due by October 15th, 2020.
 Several unique programs available, below now!